munificent/craftinginterpreters/book/local-variables.md

 The safest solution is to simply make this a compile error.
 Tell the user they did something odd and let them sort it out.
-In practice, you almost never see code like this anyway, so it's safer to prohibit then try to support it with some semantic few users are likely to guess correctly.
+In practice, you almost never see code like this anyway, so it's safer to prohibit it than to try to support it with some behavior few users are likely to guess correctly.

 The way we make this work is by making "come into scope" a two-phase process.
 As soon as the variable declaration begins -- in other words, before its